cjwit/covid/README.md

 I wouldn't depend on this for much, it's mostly a chance for me (Christopher Witulski) to see a graph that I wish were easier to find while checking to see if I remember how to use D3.js.

 ## Next

+* Add US average to scaled charts (cases by population and daily new cases per 100k)
+* Run through webpack to incorporate d3